 Maths incursions also make up part of our curriculum.
-Neve F from Grade 5/6 wrote:
+Neve F from Year 5/6 wrote:

 ‘This week we did an incursion called World of Maths.
 It was fun and enjoyable.
 We learned new things and we dealt with difficult puzzles.
 The positivity was in the air.
 The session went for a good 2 hours of non-stop maths puzzles.